Case study

 Verizon Wireless Business did not have a self-serve solution for its My Business, Unified Portal, and VEC Portal customer to report issues.
 When encountering an issue, end user would contact his company's helpdesk with the problem.
 If the issue cannot be resolved, customer's company helpdesk will have to call the Verizon Helpdesk to file a trouble ticket.
 Depending on the complexity of a particular issue, a trouble ticket may be resolved by the Tier 2 Verizon Helpdesk, or passed on to Tier 3 Technician for support.
 This experience was time consuming and nontransparent to the customer.
 Furthermore, this model required high labor input and it was not cost-effective.

 To increase accessibility and create efficiency, this project aimed to initiate automation process.
 By providing a customer facing portal, it allows the customer to report and track trouble tickets online.
-Furthermore, it creates the opportunity for Verizon to resolve low-touch/no-touch issues automatically.
+Furthermore, it creates the opportunity for Verizon to resolve low-touch and no-touch issues automatically.

 Before the project kick-started, I worked closely with the business analyst and project owner to understand the high level requirements, user journey and the expectations.